Yard Debris Services

 Pride Disposal & Recycling provides regular yard debris collection in participating areas (rural Washington County does not receive yard debris services).
 Pride provides a 60-gallon roll cart for yard debris.
 Additional carts can be provided for an additional fee per month.
 Yard debris includes all non-food material that grows in your yard.

 Extra Yard Debris

-If you anticipate having large quantities of yard debris, additional Pride roll carts are available (with a one-year commitment and monthly fee).
+If you anticipate having large quantities of yard debris, additional Pride roll carts are available (with a monthly fee).
 You may also use heavy-duty paper yard debris bags or personal cans that are no heavier than 60 lbs. when full, and no larger than 32 gallons.
 Any extra yard debris that does not fit within your cart (with the lid closed) may generate an extra charge when collected.
 Please do not include any plastic bags—even if labeled “compostable” or “biodegradable”—with your yard debris.

 Christmas Trees & Wreaths

 Christmas trees and wreaths can be placed in your yard debris cart (make sure to remove all decorations, metal frames, and non-organic material).
 If the tree does not fit inside your cart, you can leave it at the curb in place of your cart and we will pick it up at no charge.
 If the tree is over 5 feet tall, it must be cut in half.
 If you leave your tree at the curb in addition to your yard debris cart, you will incur an additional charge.